amysam2003/hotel_bookings/README.md

 ## Model Evaluation

-THe Machine Learning Models were evaluated using:
+The Machine Learning Models were evaluated using:

 (i)Accuracy Score
 (ii)Confusion Matrix